lago-project/lago/README.md

 Running a testing framework environment requires certain permissions, so the user running it should be part of certain groups:

-Add yourself to testenv, mock and qemu groups:
+Add yourself to lago, mock and qemu groups:
 ```
-usermod -a -G testenv USERNAME
+usermod -a -G lago USERNAME
 usermod -a -G mock USERNAME
 usermod -a -G qemu USERNAME
 ```